Mickey Appleman: Poker

 Appleman used money he had made from sports betting to fund his early poker career, and he began playing at the World Series of Poker (WSOP) in 1975.
-He was a regular player at the Mayfair Club in New York City, where he played against some of the now very famous and successful poker players like Dan Harrington, Howard Lederer, and Erik Seidel.
+He made his first WSOP cash in 1977.
+He was a regular player at the Mayfair Club in New York City, where he played against fellow professional poker players like Dan Harrington, Howard Lederer, and Erik Seidel.

+Appleman has won four bracelets at the WSOP.

-In his long career as a professional poker player, he has won four bracelets and has finished in the money of the $10,000 no limit hold'em main event in 1987 (8th), 1989 (22nd), 1990 (20th), and 2000 (9th).
+In his long career as a professional poker player, he has won four bracelets and has finished in the money of the $10,000 no limit hold'em Main Event in 1987 (8th), 1989 (22nd), 1990 (20th), and 2000 (9th).

 In 2008, Appleman appeared on NBC's Poker After Dark show in the episode "Mayfair Club."
 The other players were the former owner of the club, Mike Shictman, and professional poker players Howard Lederer, Dan Harrington, Steve Zolotow, and Jay Heimowitz who won the tournament and the $120,000 cash prize.
 Appleman finished the tournament in third place.

-As of 2015, his total live tournament winnings exceed $1,787,000.
-His 47 cashes at the WSOP account for $1,185,861 of those winnings.
+As of 2022, his total live tournament winnings exceed $1,700,000.
+His 52 cashes at the WSOP account for $1,239,419 of those winnings.